subseapulse/sum-doc/docs/usage.md

 Afterwards data can be sent and received through the terminal.

+Having problems transmitting/receiving data?
+Take a look at the [troubleshooting](help.md) section.

 ##Toggling autostart
 If you wish the modem to start listening and transmitting to the socket port 55555 automatically after startup you may enable the autostart service by typing